Follow the Money: The Cost of Illegal Immigration

 Tijuana - San Diego Border

-The topic of immigration is a hot spot for both sides of the fence when it comes to taking a stand.
+Immigration is a hot topic for both sides of the fence when it comes to taking a stand.
 Many believe that the United States should have no borders and allow whoever wants to come here the freedom to do so.
 Others believe that open borders allow those who have criminal backgrounds or ties to terrorist organizations free access to our country along with benefits like health care, education, housing assistance and food supplement and nutrition programs including supplemental income and welfare benefits.

 On the one side, we face the ongoing cost of maintaining a secure border and of deporting those who are not in this country legally.
 On the other side, we see the humanitarian needs of those less fortunate who come to this country in search of a better life for themselves and their families.